james9909/dsh/README.md

 Bugs:
 * `&` does not work properly if a command requires user interaction and is run in the terminal.
 Ex: works for `firefox` and `sleep`, but not `vim`.

+Check the tests/ directory for examples, capabilities, and syntax.

 Files & Function Headers: